ellipsisno/Questions/README.md

 Why does 'Hollywood' seemingly haunt people?
 (Greg Carlwood got me thinking of this after a jokey comment toward the end of a show, I don't remember which one).

-# Homage to Woodie Guthrie
+# Homage to Woody Guthrie

 THIS MACHINE KILLS GANG STALKERS